XOFFF/myAchievements/README.md

 # My achievements
-This is just a short pice of what I have already done in the IT world:
+This is just a short pice of what I have already done in the IT world